N. Korea Jams GPS Signals, Affecting Ships, Aircraft In South - UrduPoint

 -

-N. Korea jams GPS signals, affecting ships, aircraft in South2 hours ago
+N. Korea jams GPS signals, affecting ships, aircraft in South3 hours ago

 -